Welcome to the Taste and See: Experiencing God with Our Senses online retreat. We begin with the sense of sight.

 Take some time each day this week to sit and gaze at something that inspires you or comforts you.
 Slow your breathing and be present in the moment.
 Imagine God watching you and taking delight in your enjoyment of his creation.

-Don’t miss any of the posts in this retreat series.
-Subscribe to dotMagis to receive posts in your inbox.
 Go more in-depth with the themes of this retreat by reading Ginny Kubitz Moyer’s book Taste and See: Experiencing the Goodness of God with Our Five Senses.